aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

 BYOC billing for tiered storage can vary depending on your specific agreement with Aiven.
 Potential scenarios include:

-- **Customer responsibility:** In all BYOC setups, you are responsible for the full cost of the underlying cloud storage used by tiered storage.
-This includes the entire storage used, regardless of local retention settings (for example, 80 TB in this example).
+- **Customer costs:** In all BYOC setups, you are responsible for the full cost of the underlying cloud storage used by tiered storage.
+This includes the entire storage used, regardless of local retention settings (80 TB in this example).
-- **Aiven management fee:** Typically, you also pay the Aiven management fee for the data stored in S3 in addition to the underlying S3 storage costs.
-However, there might be scenarios where the management fee does not apply.
+- **Aiven management fee:** In addition to the underlying S3 storage costs, you also pay an Aiven management fee for the data stored in S3.
+This fee is based on the amount of storage added via tiered storage

 ## Related pages